saurabhaga/tutorials/pages/component-scan.md

 layout: default
 ---

+# Component Scanning

-# This project demonstrates how Component scanning works
+### This article demonstrates the Spring Component Scanning with example.

 a) By default Spring boot scans **@Component, @Configuration, @Service, @Repository** annotated classes defined under package or sub packages of main Class.